Health Care Administration Careers: Paths, Salaries and Job Outlook (2026)

 Appalachian State University

-But health care is also a business.
-Like any business, a health care facility consists of employees who work in accordance with organizational rules and key government regulations.
-This makes high quality health care administration especially important.
+Like any business, health care facilities consist of employees whose work is guided by organizational rules and key government regulations.
+This makes high-quality health care administration especially important.

 The first step toward a career in health care administration begins by pursuing an undergraduate degree.
 Popular majors include health management, public health, human resources, nursing or a related field.

-- Health system organization
+Health system organization

-- Health service research
+Health service research

-- Health informatics
+Health informatics

-- Health law and policy
+Health law and policy

-- Ethics in health care
+Ethics in health care

 Exploring these subjects helps aspiring professionals understand the complexities of health care administration.
 With a health care management degree, graduates can take on a range of administrative and executive roles in different settings, including the following:

-- Hospitals
+-

-- Clinics
+-

-- Long-term care facilities
+Long-term care facilities

-- Public health departments
+Public health departments

-- Government agencies
+Government agencies

-- Insurance companies
+Insurance companies

-Careers in Health Care Administration
+Health Care Administration Career Paths and Salaries

 Earning an undergraduate degree in health care management can be the first step toward careers in health care management and administration.